cceremuga/arduino-now-playing/README.md

 The newest features
 ----

+* 4.23.2013 - Porting C# console app to Go.
+Henceforth the C# code is now deprecated in favor of a more cross platform friendly language.
 * 4.22.2014 - Spotify support added to C# example console app!
 Required library: [https://code.google.com/p/spotify-local-api]
-* 4.13.2014 - log4net added to C# example console app.
-Logs will be generated / appended to PlayLog.txt in the directory where the application is running.
-* 4.13.2014 - More interactive menu in C# example with configurable VLC paths in prep for Spotify integration, woo!

 Future improvements
 ----

-* Port the C# example to something a bit more cross-platform friendly.
 * Additional support in Arduino C++ sketch for very long titles.
 * The sky's the limit, share your suggestions, please!